20tsange1/NBA-Grammar/README.md

 **Player Identifier & Locations**
 : Fixed set of position identifiers, (Point Guard, Shooting Guard, On Ball ...) and location identifiers (Top of Key, Elbow Left, Left Wing ...)

 None of these types can have the same prefix after the first letter, allowing it to be parsed more easily whilst still allowing for flexibility in the naming conventions.
 Particularly in the case of the player names, it is also immediately obvious to the analysts what a name/identifier is being used for.
-A less flexible, team specific DSL may require hard-coding of the players names, however, as this language is made to develop extensible analysis programs, new player names may need to be added at any times, which is why flexibility is required.

 ### Play Declaration